Google Ads Keyword Tips

-- Do your research and think like a customer, what words, terms or phrases would someone looking for your business type into a search engine.
+- Do your research.
+You must think like a customer, what words, terms or phrases would someone looking for your business type into a search engine.
 This is the best way to get the ball rolling, start with a few basic keywords and build on them.

-- Remember the age old saying quality over quantity.
+- Quality over quantity.
 Don’t just punch in every search term under the sun, ask yourself “are these keywords really relevant to my product?”
 “Do these keywords appear on my website?”
 “Do these keywords appear in my ad copy?”
 This stops unwanted users engaging with your ads who aren’t looking for your product driving down your click through and conversion rates.

 Now your ready to start running some kick ass Google Ads campaigns!
 Go forth and convert!

 We think you may like these